Computational-Mechanics-Materials-Lab/AMPES/README.md

 ### Time Series Output

-AMTech can output a set of time points alongside the event series which allows for **FILL WITH PURPOSE**.
+AMPES can output a set of time points alongside the event series which allows for **FILL WITH PURPOSE**.
 These time points correspond to three events that occur in each layer: the start of the roller turning on if it is enabled, the start of the heat source turning on, and the start of the heat source turning off.

 To print this time series, set the boolean option `time_series` to `true`.